wp-plugins/genesis-club-lite/readme.txt

 * Add option to place a search box at the end of the primary, secondary or header right navigation areas

 For full plugin history please see http://www.diywebmastery.com/plugins/genesis-club-lite/changelog

 == Upgrade Notice ==

-= 1.8.4 = Optional - Add media queries to improve handling of themes that change menu padding for different device sizes
+= 1.9 = Optional - Add support for 301 Redirects imported from Yoast

 == Links ==